WICG/file-system-access/proposals/CloudIdentifier.md

 ### Modification via read-only permission

-If a web application only has `read` [permission](https://wicg.github.io/file-system-access/#enumdef-filesystempermissionmode) to a `FileSystemHandle`, but has `readwrite` permission to that file via CSP backend APIs, it could still modify the cloud-stored file, which is then synced to the device and thereby modify the file.
+If a web application only has `read` [permission](https://wicg.github.io/file-system-access/#enumdef-filesystempermissionmode) to a `FileSystemHandle`, but has edit/write permission to that file via CSP backend APIs, it could still modify the cloud-stored file, which is then synced to the device and thereby modify the file.

 In this case, the user has clearly granted write access to the CSP-backed file and by having a sync client, the user also allows the local files to be modified, so the change would actually not be surprising.